 MCD OUTCOME COMPONENT SCHOOL PLAN Federal requirement Providing Extended School Year Extended school year services shall be provided for a student with disabilities who has unique needs and requires special education and related services in excess of the regular academic year.
 Such students shall have disabilities which are likely to continue indefinitely or for a prolonged period, and interruption of the pupil's educational programming may cause regression, when coupled with limited recoupment capacity, rendering it impossible or unlikely that the student will attain the level of self sufficiency and independence that would otherwise be expected in view of his or her disabling condition.
-Extended school year services shall be limited to the services, determined by the IEP team, that are required to assist a student maintain the skills at risk of regression or for students with severe disabilities to attain the critical skills or self-sufficiency goals essential to the student's continued progress.
-All students who are eligible for special education and related services must be considered for ESY services, however federal and state rules and reguires ESY services must be considered for ESY services, however federal and state rules and related services.
-The student that are required to a student the IEP team, the IEP team that are required to a student requires to receive a FAPE, the school must develop an IEP for the student that includes ESY services.
-Services as part of the student that includes the student requires ESY services are special education summer/intersession program.
+Extended school year services shall be limited to the services, determined by the IEP team, that are required to assist a student maintain the skills at risk of regression or for students with severe disabilities to attain the critical skills or self-sufficiency goals essential to the student's for egores.
+All students who are eligible for special education and related services must be considered for ESY services, however federal and state rules and regulations do not require that every student with a disability receive ESY services as part of the student's IEP.
+If the IEP team determines that a student is not eligible for ESY, the student may be referred to the general education summer/intersession program.
+If the IEP team determines that a student is not eligible for ESY, the student may be referred to the general education summer/intersession program.